Training on our shells takes the form of an orientation which takes about 2 1/2 hours. Request Training Here

 What to Wear

 For rowing shells, you’ll typically want to wear flexible, tight fitting, synthetic athletic wear.
 Flexible to make it easy to row; tight fitting because oars have a habit of catching on loose clothing; and synthetic because you’re likely to get splashed and synthetic (or wool) stays warmer.
+It’s a good idea to have a high visibility outer garment to make yourself easier to spot by other boats.

 During the orientation, there’ll be some extra standing around while we talk things over, so maybe bring a sweater and have a few layers at hand.
 Once you’re rowing regularly you’ll generate plenty of body warmth while rowing.